groupdocs/docs.groupdocs.com/content/conversion-net/release-notes/release-notes-2019/groupdocs.conversion-for-.net-19.10-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.10.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.10.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Conversion which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **GroupDocs.Conversion.Options.Load.EmailLoadOptions**
     Introduced new property TimeZoneOffset

+    ```csharp
     /// <summary>
     /// Gets or sets the Coordinated Universal Time (UTC) offset for the message dates.
 This property defines the time zone difference, between the local time and UTC.
     /// </summary>
     public TimeSpan TimeZoneOffset { get; set; }
+    ```

     Usage

+    ```csharp
     var loadOptions = new EmailLoadOptions();
     loadOptions.TimeZoneOffset = TimeSpan.FromHours(5);
+    ```